jimacoff/carseekers/README.md

   ·· See a list of all the cars, and redefine it by all the options that a car can have!
   ·· Messages and Replies
   ·· Ratings and comments
-  ·· Many more, and so much more to come :)
+  ·· Many more, and so much more to come! :)

 Technoligies used: Ruby on Rails, Backbone.js, Underscore.js, jQuery, Vanila JavaScript, HTML5, CSS3, Foundation, Responsive Design, ClockWork, ActionMailer, Devise, OAuth2 Google Authentication, CarrierWave Image uploader to AWS... and many more!